HuynhManhHung441/LearnEnglish/README.md

 comma: dấu phẩy

-## Learn write skill by Duolingo
+## Learn writing skills by Duolingo

 ### Coding is important.

 My colleague is helping me with a website project for my factory.
 The website is about reporting the number of slabs that are discharged from the furnace.
+But I need a lot more coding skills.
+He explained to me how to do it.